Scarva RM1072 Glaze Brush-on Medium

 No this medium only suspends the underglaze powder and provides good coverage when applying to bisque.
 It makes the powder into a brushable underglaze.
 It is not a glaze.

+Can I use this medium to make a smooth clay slip to brush on?
 I have made white slip from my dry clay trimmings mixed with water what ratio should I use to make the slip smooth?

 You should not need to use anything, you could just pass the clay slip through a wide mesh sieve to remove any lumps but this will be enough to make it smooth.